MarginaliaSearch/MarginaliaSearch/code/services-core/control-service/readme.md

 # Control Service

 The control service provides an operator's user interface.
-By default this interface is exposed on port 8081.
+By default, this interface is exposed on port 8081.
 It does not offer any sort of access control or authentication.

 The control service will itself execute tasks that affect the entire system, but delegate